sanic-org/sanic/docs/sanic/config.rst

     app.config.DB_NAME = 'appdb'
     app.config['DB_USER'] = 'appuser'

-Since the config object actually is a object of class inheriting from dictionary, you can use its `update` method in order to set several values at once:
+Since the config object has a type that inherits from dictionary, you can use its ``update`` method in order to set several values at once:

 .. code-block:: python